paruff/garden/content/Atlas/Notes/Ideas/01 Projects/Edible Forest/food forest/windbreak system/Windbreak design and implementation.md

 Would you like me to elaborate on any specific part of this implementation plan, or do you have any questions about how this windbreak might interact with other elements of your food forest?​​​​​​​​​​​​​​​​

+The Silver Coast of Portugal is a region with a mild climate and moderate rainfall.
+The best native windbreak shrubs for this region are those that are drought-tolerant and can withstand strong winds.
+Some good options include:

+- **Ulex europaeus** (gorse): A tall, evergreen shrub with yellow flowers.
+It is drought-tolerant and can withstand strong winds.
+- **Erica arborea** (heather): A low-growing shrub with pink or purple flowers.
+It is drought-tolerant and can withstand strong winds.
+- **Cistus laurifolius** (rockrose): A low-growing shrub with white or pink flowers.
+It is drought-tolerant and can withstand strong winds.
+- **Phillyrea latifolia** (phillyrea): A medium-sized shrub with white flowers.
+It is drought-tolerant and can withstand strong winds.
+- **Quercus suber** (cork oak): A large tree with corky bark.
+It is drought-tolerant and can withstand strong winds.

+These are just a few of the many native windbreak shrubs that are suitable for the Silver Coast of Portugal.
+When choosing shrubs, it is important to consider the size of the shrub, the amount of sun and water it needs, and the climate of the region.
+It is also important to choose shrubs that are compatible with each other.
+For example, shrubs that have similar water needs will be less likely to compete for water.

+By choosing the right native windbreak shrubs, you can create a beautiful and functional addition to your property.
+Windbreaks can provide shelter from the wind, reduce erosion, and improve air quality.
+They can also provide food and habitat for wildlife.